wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

 ##### 113 Appeal to Court of Appeal

-*   [Section 144][311] of the Summary Proceedings Act 1957 applies to a decision of the High Court on an appeal filed under [section 105][140] of this Act as if the decision had been made under [section 107][312] of the Summary Proceedings Act 1957\.
+*   [Subpart 8][311] of Part 6 of the Criminal Procedure Act 2011 applies to a decision of the High Court on an appeal filed under [section 105][140] of this Act as if the decision had been made under [section 300][312] of the Criminal Procedure Act 2011\.

+    Section 113: amended, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ### Subpart 2---Enforcement